zanuarmirza/dream-note-workshop/README.md

 ## Eslint

-this project has implemented eslint standard
+this project use eslint with standard preset

 ## Prettier

-this project has implemented prettier, using `auto format on save`
+this project use prettier with `auto format on save`

 ## Css